ePages-de/beyond_api-ruby_client/README.md

 ## Development

-Check out the repo an run `bin/setup` to install dependencies.
+Check out the repo and run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

+To serve the documentation locally, run `yard server --reload` and access it via http://localhost:8808.

 ## Contributing